Local Hero Celebrations

 I now use what I have learned to coach others in Wheelchair Sports and life.
 I have also used my healthy winning image to promote Veteran’s causes and have worked with my U.S. Senator, and members of Congress to get Veteran’s issues passed in the United States Congress and signed into law by the President.
 I can now look back and see the challenges I overcame with pride.

-Thank you to our sponsors Chrysler, Toyota, BraunAbility, VMI, SanTan Honda and everyone who voted and participated in National Mobility Awareness Month.
-We are celebrating National Mobility Awareness Month in 2013 and hope to make a bigger impact across the U.S. and Canada.
+Thank you to our sponsors Chrysler, Toyota, BraunAbility, VMI, SanTan Honda and everyone who voted and participated in National Mobility Awareness Month in 2012.